tuminoid/container-signing-poc/README.md

 will show `ImagePullErr`.
 This is OK.
 As long as only pods with `success` in their name are created, POC is success.
 If no pods are created, or pods with `fail` in their name are created, then it is a failure.

+### CRI-O and containerd e2e tests

+These scenarios should be run in standalone test VMs as they will install and configure container runtimes and not care if there is existing configurations.
+For these, in respective directories, run `make setup` to install and configure the runtime, then `make run` to run the e2e tests.

 ## Notes